 He has been involved with a number of clinical trials of complementary therapies, including massage therapy, nutritional supplements, and dietary interventions.
 He is currently supported by a NIH Career Development Award to study mindfulness interventions in adolescent chronic pain.
 Other current research focuses on irritable bowel syndrome, unconventional medical laboratory testing, and community vaccine practices.
-He is a founding Director of Integrative Medicine at Yale and part of the Executive Committee of the Consortium of Academic Health Centers for Integrative Medicine.
+He is a founding Director of Integrative Medicine at Yale and part of the Executive Committee of the Academic Consortium for Integrative Medicine and Health.

-He was previously Integrative Medicine Specialist at the Yale Stress Center Clinic, co-director of the Integrative Medicine Center at Griffin Hospital and Assistant Director of Complementary Medicine Research at the Yale-Griffin Prevention Research Center.
+He was previously Integrative Medicine Specialist at the Yale Stress Center Clinic, co-director of the Integrative Medicine Center at Griffin Hospital, and Assistant Director of Complementary Medicine Research at the Yale-Griffin Prevention Research Center.

 - Complementary Therapies